Life on the Brink

 Fertile soil, comfortable climate, good views, and an easy commute are factors people consider when determining where to live.
 If the benefits are attractive enough, they often outweigh the costs—including risks from natural hazards—as demonstrated by the sheer numbers of people living near fault lines and along frequently storm-buffeted coasts.The question of hazards and population preferences arose for Christopher Small of Columbia University and Terry Naumann of the University of Alaska as they studied undersea volcanoes in the Indian Ocean.
 How many people live on and near terrestrial volcanoes?
 Neither scientist had seen an estimate and both were curious to know if such areas are sparsely or densely populated.

-Small set out to find a quantifiable answer to this question using the Socioeconomic Data and Applications Center's (SEDAC) new Gridded Population of the World (GPW) data set, and a catalog of active volcanoes compiled by the Smithsonian Institution."It was straightforward to take a database of active land volcanoes, merge that with the population data, and calculate how many people lived in these areas and at what distances," said Small.
+Small set out to find a quantifiable answer to this question using NASA's Socioeconomic Data and Applications Center (SEDAC) new Gridded Population of the World (GPW) data set, and a catalog of active volcanoes compiled by the Smithsonian Institution."It was straightforward to take a database of active land volcanoes, merge that with the population data, and calculate how many people lived in these areas and at what distances," said Small.
 "Volcanoes tend to be population-magnets, which isn't news to volcanologists, of course.
 Soils around volcanoes are nutrient-rich, and are periodically resurfaced by recurrent eruptions and ashfalls."

 In the tropics, volcanoes have an added climatic advantage because they're at higher elevations resulting in noticeably cooler temperatures than occur at sea level.
 Because they typically rise above the surrounding landscape, volcanoes create their own weather, rains occur more frequently, consequently these areas tend to be very good for farming.Using SEDAC's GPW data set, Small and Naumann produced the first study with quantitative estimates of the spatial distribution of population living on active volcanoes.
 Small believes it might be the only one to show that population density actually decreases with distance from a volcano.